MTDahmer/ETLBootcamp/README.md

 ETL: Extract, Transform, Load project

-The ETL report is under the documents folder
+The ETL report and outline are located in the documents folder

 The Dark_Sky_Concat_&_ Clean.ipynb is the main file used to pull weather API info